-Though the taking of the survey in and of itself will give insights to the taker into topics, questions, and issues associated with intercultural communication.
-The results of the survey will NOT stand alone!
+Though the taking of the survey in and of itself will give the taker insights into topics, questions, and issues associated with intercultural communication, the results of the survey will NOT stand alone!

 Information on the book will be available as soon as publication takes place and a link to the book will be located [here InterVarsity Press].

 This is a totally anonymous survey.

 The survey consists of thirty-two statements, each of which you will answer by indicating one of these four levels of agreement:

 Please select the first level of agreement that comes to mind.

 YOU CANNOT SKIP statements YOU MUST give a level of agreement for EACH one.